-Our Compensation Committee believes that certain measures not defined by U.S. generally accepted accounting principles ("GAAP"), including adjusted diluted earnings per share, adjusted efficiency ratio, return on average tangible common equity and tangible book value per common share, help investors and users of our financial information understand the effect of adjusting items on our selected reported results and provide alternate measurements of our performance.
+Our Compensation Committee believes that certain measures not defined by U.S. generally accepted accounting principles ("GAAP"), including adjusted diluted earnings per share, adjusted operating efficiency ratio, adjusted efficiency ratio, return on average tangible common equity and tangible book value per common share, help investors and users of our financial information to understand the effect of adjusting items on our selected reported results and provide alternate measurements of our performance.
 In addition, these non-GAAP measures are reviewed by the Compensation Committee and the other independent members of our Board of Directors as part of their assessment of the Company's performance.
 While certain of our non-GAAP measures are widely used by investors, analysts and bank regulatory agencies to assess the capital position of financial services companies, they may not be comparable to similarly-titled measures reported by other companies.
 The following tables present reconciliations of these non-GAAP measures to the applicable amounts measured in accordance with GAAP.

-Table 1: Reconciliation of Diluted Earnings Per Share ("EPS") and Efficiency Ratio
+Table 1: Reconciliation of Diluted Earnings Per Share ("EPS"), Efficiency Ratio and Operating Efficiency Ratio